 Big data is making a huge impact on the sports world.
 According to a Forbes report, the market for data analytics in sports is expected to reach $4 billion by 2022.
 Technology used in data collection includes tagging equipment, automated video analysis or wrist or ankle wearables to track player positions.
 But with millions of data points produced per game, it takes someone good with numbers to understand and interpret patterns.
 This, to recommend strategic decisions on how to prepare for big games.
 While a degree in sports management is good for networking, some math and computer skills would go a long way.
 And, of course, a love of sports!

 Sports and entertainment are a lucrative industry.
 At EU Business School, we offer a master’s degree in sports management focusing on business theory and entrepreneurship, all with a global perspective.
-Enhanced with real case studies and hands-on learning, our students have also had the opportunity to learn from big names in the sports industry like Manchester City FC’s CFO, Omar Berrada.
+Enhanced with real case studies and hands-on learning, our students have also had the opportunity to learn from big names in the sports industry like Manchester City FC’s COO, Omar Berrada.